 15. Wild animal and human conflict became problem of the Society, hence project leopard may kindly be introduced to protect wildlife of Haryana.

-17. Cow progeny may kindly declare as state domestic animal of Haryana as recommended by the State Committee for Slaughter Houses, Department of Urban and Local Bodies (Govt. of Haryana), where as Haryana Gau Sewa Ayog in its 3rd meeting recommended cow progeny as state animal but if we replace black buck then Bishnoi community will create hurdles, all offenses against cow progeny may kindly be try and decided by a special Session Judge on fast track court basis.
+17. Cow progeny may kindly declare as state animal of Haryana as recommended by the State Committee for Slaughter Houses, Department of Urban and Local Bodies (Govt. of Haryana), where as Haryana Gau Sewa Ayog in its 3rd meeting also recommended cow progeny as state animal, all offenses against cow progeny may kindly be try and decided by a special Session Judge on fast track court basis.